-As in previous sections, the search method is parametrized by an exponent k.
+As in previous sections, the search method has a parameter k.
 Theorem 5.2 uses a particular k that works well for most applications; Theorem 5.1 is more general and allows k to be tuned for the reader's application.
-The remaining theorems in this section measure the cost of the resulting computations.
+Theorems 5.3 and 5.4 measure the cost of the resulting computations.